neverbot/safari-hunter/README.md

 node -v
 ```

 If a version is returned, you did successfully install Node.js.

+**Important**: This project has been updated to use ES6 standard modules, instead of traditional CommonJS Modules used in node.
+To be able to use that feature, you need to execute node using the flag `--experimental-modules` (_already specified in the index.js main file_).
+Double check your node version is at least v12.
+It's recommended to use the [Node version manager](https://github.com/nvm-sh/nvm) (`nvm`) to manage different node installations.

 Next up, make sure npm is properly installed.
 To verify, run:

 ```bash
 npm -v